Skip to main content

 Description

-Ensure that all Secrets in Non Role Based Access Control (RBAC) Azure Key Vaults have an expiration date set.
+Ensure that all secrets in non-role-based access control (RBAC) Azure Key Vaults have an expiration date set.

 Rationale

 The Azure Key Vault enables users to store and keep secrets within the Microsoft Azure environment.
 Secrets in the Azure Key Vault are octet sequences with a maximum size of 25k bytes each.
 The exp (expiration date) attribute identifies the expiration date on or after which the secret MUST NOT be used.
 By default, secrets never expire.
-It is thus recommended to rotate secrets in the key vault and set an explicit expiration date for all secrets.
+It is recommended to rotate secrets in the Key Vault and set an explicit expiration date for all secrets.
 This ensures that the secrets cannot be used beyond their assigned lifetimes.

 Impact